-Within a few weeks of commissioning the feedpad in May 2023 and with Winter approaching, Stuart established the compost bedded pack in the loafing areas, installing a 200mm deep layer of sawdust over a compacted earth base.
+Within a few weeks of commissioning the feedpad in May 2023 and with winter approaching, Stuart established the compost bedded pack in the loafing areas, installing a 200mm deep layer of sawdust over a compacted earth base.
 He intends to add further loads of sawdust to create a deeper pack.
 Stuart opted to use sawdust, which is considered the gold standard, for compost bedded pack bedding.
 It provides a large surface area to volume ratio, is easy to till, is very absorbent and composts well.

-As wet, cold Winter conditions set in, Stuart decided to accommodate the milkers in the shed following afternoon milking until morning milking.
+As wet, cold winter conditions set in, Stuart decided to accommodate the milkers in the shed following afternoon milking until morning milking.
 There were no problems introducing the cows to the shed's loafing areas.
 Cows appear very happy to spend nights in the shed.

-"The cows don't really want to get up in the morning," said Stuart.
-"Having the cows so close to the dairy makes the morning really efficient,"Stuart added.
+"Having the cows so close to the dairy makes the morning really efficient."